JimFawcett/RustThreadPool/README.md

 https://JimFawcett.github.io/RustThreadPool.html

+## Concept:
+RustThreadPool is a facility for processing a function object concurrently on a specified number of threads, using a thread-safe blocking queue.
 Rust threadpool accepts number of threads and function object in constructor.
-Uses RustBlockingQueue
+Uses RustBlockingQueue.

 <img src="https://JimFawcett.github.io/Pictures/ThreadPoolDiagram.jpg" width="500" />